 Ms. Kate Ward Assistant to Infancy Directress

-Kate is a daughter, sister, wife, aunt and mother!
-She has her undergrad degree in Early Childhood Education from the University of Nebraska and has been working with children for over 15 years.
-After leaving her home state of Nebraska, Kate moved to the New York to be a nanny for four years.
+Kate is a mother, daughter, sister, wife, and aunt and has been working with children for over 15 years.
+She owns a Master’s degree from Loyola University Maryland in Montessori Teacher Education and earned her undergrad degree in Early Childhood Education from the University of Nebraska.
+After leaving her home state of Nebraska, she moved to New York and started her own premium in-home childcare business which lasted for 10 years.
 This began her love for the East coast.
-After more exploration she moved to D.C., to teach in a school setting.
+After more exploration, she moved to D.C. to follow her passion of teaching.
 This is where she discovered and fell in love with Montessori.
-In 2016 she received her Assistant to Infancy Montessori training in Denver CO and has been teaching ever since.

 Ms. Ward loves spending time with her family and friends, including a passion for sports (watching and playing) especially baseball --Go Nats and college football Go Huskers!
 She loves running, being outside, swimming and baking.
-Kate and her husband love spending time with their daughter Harper, who will also be joining the FCMS family this semester.
+Kate and her husband love spending time with their two children Harper and Nolan.
+Kate joined the FCMS family in 2018.